MacGesture/MacGesture/README.md

 Wheel directions may vary according to system configurations or some tweaks (Karabiner's Reverse Vertical Scrolling, for example).

-Gestures must begin with one of 'L', 'U', 'R' and 'D'.

 # Q&A

 Feel free to open issue